Bake to the roots

 Rainbow Layer Cake | Bake to the roots

-Oh well… and about that cakes.
-I’d probably prepare a little more of the batter next time too so that the cakes are slightly taller and I can cut off more of the domed tops in order to get straighter edges… but many people don’t care about that because you only see that rounded corners when you cut the cake.
-Well… throw more rainbow sprinkles on everything and nobody will notice ;P
+Oh well… and about those cake layers.
+I’d probably prepare a little more of the batter next time too so the cakes are slightly taller and I can cut off more of the domed tops in order to get straighter edges… But many people don’t care about that because you only see that rounded corners when you cut the cake.
+Well… throw more rainbow sprinkles on everything and nobody will notice.

 Bake Together – The Baking Surprise